 When your manuscript is edited and perfected, you and your publisher will need to decide in what formats you wish to have it published.
 A big question is do you want to have a paperback or hardback version of your book along with an eBook version, or do you want to publish only electronically in e Book formats?
 Paperback editions will cost less to produce, but libraries strongly prefer hardback editions.
 You can distribute your e-book version with Kindle, iBook, Kobo, and Nook, but Kindle has the market share of eBook buyers.
-All except iBook offer a free reading app in Android, and PC formats. iBooks can only be read on Apple devices.
-Kindle offers and Apple app to allow Apple users to access their vast Kindle library.
+All except iBook offer a free reading app in Android, and PC formats. iBooks can only be read on Apple devices, and also can be uploaded only from an Apple (MAC) computer.
+Kindle offers an Apple app to allow Apple users to access their vast Kindle library.